Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 Bolt, Beranek and Newman (BBN) was a company that initially specialized in acoustics.
 Because acoustic models required a lot of computation, BBN got interested in computing.
 In 1961 the company was the first to purchase a [PDP-1](https://en.wikipedia.org/wiki/PDP-1) from the Digital Equipment Corporation (DEC).

 The PDP-1 did not fully meet the requirements of BBN.
 The scientists at BBN wanted multiple users to be able to run memory-intensive LISP programs, and this required two features the PDP-1 did not have.
 First, they wanted time sharing functionality, so that multiple programs could be run in parallel.
-Secondly, they wanted virtual memory.
+Second, they wanted virtual memory.

 Virtual memory is a method of simulating more memory than a computer actually has.
 The memory space is divided in little memory blocks called "pages".
 To make more actual memory available, some of these pages can be stored on disk when not in use.
 When a page is referenced that is not currently in memory, program execution is paused, the page is loaded from disk and put in memory, and execution continues.